Japan Pulp and Paper Company Limited

 2. Strategies (Risks, Opportunities, and Responses)

-The group has identified risks and opportunities associated with climate change in four business segments: the Paper and Paperboard Wholesaling business, Paper Manufacturing & Processing, Raw Materials & Environment, and Real Estate Leasing, using two scenarios developed by the IPCC, IEA, and other specialist organizations: one in which the increase in average temperature is limited to 1.5°C (2.0°C in some scenarios) and another in which the average temperature increase exceeds 4°C. Risks and opportunities posed by climate change are categorized into transition risks associated with the transition to a low-carbon society and the physical impacts of climate change.
-In order to incorporate these risks and opportunities into our business strategy, we conducted an assessment of the associated financial impacts in the short-term, medium-term, and long-term.
+The group has identified risks and opportunities associated with climate change in four business segments: the Paper and Paperboard Wholesaling business, Paper Manufacturing & Processing, Raw Materials & Environment, and Real Estate Leasing, using two scenarios developed by the Intergovernmental Panel on Climate Change (IPCC), the International Energy Agency (IEA), and other specialist organizations: one in which the increase in average temperature is limited to 1.5°C (2.0°C in some scenarios) and another in which the average temperature increase exceeds 4°C. Risks and opportunities posed by climate change are categorized by risks and physical impacts associated with the transition to a low-carbon society.
+In order to incorporate these risks and opportunities into our business strategy, we conducted an assessment of the associated financial impacts from the short-term, medium-term, and long-term perspectives.

 Risks and Opportunities

-Category Impact on the Company Countermeasures Scale of Impact
+Category Impact on the Group Countermeasures Scale of Impact

 Risks Transition Policies and Regulations Significant increase in operating costs in the paper manufacturing business due to increased carbon taxes